 Quick Facts about Dark Skin Spots

-It is important to note that some women may be experiencing a different kind of dark spots or patches, which are related to a separate disorder entirely.
+- Acanthosis nigricans.
 These patches appear under the armpits, on the neck, and on other skin folds.
 They are velvety, sometimes thick, and uniformly cover the affected area.
-This disorder almost always indicates a more serious underlying disease, such as type II diabetes and polycystic ovarian syndrome, which are both hormonal disorders.
-This type of hyperpigmentation is called acanthosis nigricans.
-Click here to learn more about brown and velvety skin patches.
+This disorder almost always indicates a more serious underlying disease, such as type II diabetes or polycystic ovary syndrome (PCOS), which are both hormonal disorders.
+Click on the link to learn more about brown and velvety skin patches.

-To better understand the various causes behind dark spots, continue reading the next section.
+To better understand the various causes behind dark spots on the skin, continue reading the next section.

-Understanding the causes behind various types of dark skin spots - or, more generally, hyperpigmentation - is essential for knowing how to appropriately manage and treat the disorder as necessary.
-In most cases of dark blotches that women experience, the primary cause is a hormonal change or imbalance.
-In addition to these normal hormonal causes, there are other factors that may provoke or aggravate dark patches.
+Understanding the causes behind various types of dark skin spots is essential for knowing how to appropriately manage and treat them as necessary.
+In most cases of dark spots on the skin that women experience, a major cause is hormonal change or imbalance.
+In addition to hormonal causes, there are other factors that may provoke or aggravate them.

-Read further to learn more about both the hormonal and additional causes of dark skin splotches.
+Read further to learn more about both the hormonal and additional causes of dark skin spots.

 Hormonal Causes of Dark Skin Spots

-Hormones, the brain's signal messengers, are responsible for regulating and stimulating many of the body's processes.
-The endocrine system, or the group of glands and organs that produce hormones, experiences changes in the different stages of a woman's reproductive life.
+The endocrine system, or the group of glands and organs that produce hormones, experiences natural changes in the different stages of a woman's reproductive life.
 The resulting hormonal imbalances can have negative effects on all parts of the body, including the skin.

-A hormonal imbalance of estrogen and progesterone - the chief female sex hormones - can trigger melanocytes (pigment-making cells in the skin) to produce additional pigment, or melanin.
-This excess pigment can give rise to dark spots or patches.
-One function of estrogen is regulating melanocytes, so changes in estrogen level can have a profound effect on the amount of melanin produced.
-Because hormones affect the activity of melanocytes, other types of imbalances can also result in dark skin blotches.
-For example, acne is caused by increased testosterone levels.
-Sometimes, in the aftermath of acne blemishes, post-inflammatory hyperpigmentation occurs - that is, dark spots appear where the pimples were.
-Any kind of hormonal shift can cause a change in the production of melanin, often resulting in dark spots.
+A hormonal imbalance of estrogen and progesterone - the chief female sex hormones - can trigger melanocytes (pigment-making cells in the skin) to produce additional pigment, or melanin, which can give rise to dark spots or patches on the skin.
+Because one function of estrogen is regulating melanocytes, changes in its levels can have a profound effect on the amount of melanin produced.
+Similarly, other types of hormonal imbalances can also result in skin hyperpigmentation as a change in the production of melanin occurs.